FarronF/limerick-council-meetings/meetings/2021/11/09-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 12th October 2021.md

 Councillor Teskey asked, further to his earlier request at the start of the Meeting in

-relation to the Environmental Protection Agency investigating Irish Water, if the District--- 3
+relation to the Environmental Protection Agency investigating Irish Water, if the District
+---
+3

 would write to the EPA requesting an adequate treatment plant for Askeaton be